chickennuggets2/chickennuggets2/README.md

 × Hi ! u can call me Nono\Nora

-× Yeah, im new on Git so i'd like to make some new friends here
+× Im new on Git so i'd like to make some new friends here

 × My english is not perfect cuz im actually from Hungary so if i say something wrong u can correct me without making me feel like an idiot (or u can just ignoring. ig its not so bad that u cant understand what im trying to say)